Willian, Hertfordshire

-Willian is a village and former civil parish, now in the unparished area of Letchworth, in the North Hertfordshire district, in the county of Hertfordshire, England.
-Along with Norton and Old Letchworth, it is one of the original three villages around which the garden city of Letchworth Garden City was created.
+Willian is a village adjoining the southern edge of town of Letchworth, in the North Hertfordshire district of Hertfordshire, England.
+Along with Norton and Old Letchworth, it is one of the original three villages around which the garden city of Letchworth was created.
 Despite this, the village retains a separate character to the rest of Letchworth Garden City.
-In 1931 the parish had a population of 210.

 History

 The village was referred to in the Domesday Book of 1086 as "Wilie", and the name probably derives from a word meaning "willows".
 There is no explicit mention of a church or priest at Willian in the Domesday Book, but the current parish church of All Saints seems to have been started a few years later in the early twelfth century.

 In 1903 much of the land in the parish of Willian and the neighbouring parishes of Letchworth and Norton was purchased for the development of the first garden city, which took its name from the smallest of the three old parishes, Letchworth.
 The area north of Willian village was gradually developed through the twentieth century as part of the newly-created town.

 The solicitor and historian Reginald Hine lived in the village from 1929 until his death in 1949.